 - Rental properties are a necessity in New Zealand.
 The number of households renting their home is increasing.2

-- Property values increase steadily in New Zealand.
-In some areas, statistics show they are doubling (or more) every 10 years.3
+- Over time property values have increased steadily in New Zealand.
+In some areas, statistics show they have been doubling (or more) every 10 years.3

-- Rental income (someone else’s money) helps to pay off your mortgage.
+- Rental income (after tax) helps to pay off your mortgage.
 Depending on the property you buy, the amount of your deposit and the rental yield, it could cover all the payments.

 - Rental property is a tangible asset – bricks and mortar.
 Unlike shares, you get something solid for your money.